Axel-Erfurt/MintPackageFinder/README.md

 # MintPackageFinder
-find and install packages in Linix Mint 22 / LMDE6
+find and install packages in Linux Mint 22 / LMDE6

 - search for packages
 - install selected package (is made by [aptkit](https://github.com/linuxmint/aptkit))